 Of course, the app isn’t just for tracking the feeds of other accounts - if you do have a Twitter account yourself, you can connect it so that your followers don’t miss your tweets.

-How to Add the Twitter Tracker App to Your whop
+How to add the Twitter Tracker app to your whop

 Now, the Twitter Tracker app sounds great, but how do you use it?
 Well, using the app is easy, but first, we need to make sure you have a whop to begin with.
 If you don’t already have one, check out our guide on creating your own whop in under 5 minutes, then click the button below to get started.